CMcG2020/CFG_carbonhack/README.md

 # CFG_carbonhack
-Creating an app to hack carbon footprints
+Creating a WebApp to hack carbon footprints as part of the CFG x Beazley 2020 Hackathon

 Steps to run: